When you see a neighborhood for the first time, the most important thing

 Did you know that the W Butterfield Rd / S Prospect Ave neighborhood has more

-Dutch and Irish ancestry people living in it than nearly
+Dutch and Romanian ancestry people living in it than nearly

-this neighborhood's residents have Dutch ancestry and 18.4% have Irish ancestry.
+this neighborhood's residents have Dutch ancestry and 1.7% have Romanian ancestry.

 Notable & Unique: Real Estate